My massive Amex Offers point haul

 Amex Hilton Ascend: Spend $3,000, get 10,000 Hilton Honors points

 The 10,000 bonus point offer from the Amex Hilton Ascend card almost makes up for the fact that I didn’t get a sign-up bonus out of it.
-I had planned on cancelling my dad’s Citi Hilton Honors Reserve card, but the transfer happened sooner than I had anticipated.
+I had planned on canceling my dad’s Citi Hilton Honors Reserve card, but the transfer happened sooner than I had anticipated.
 The $3,000 could be spent on anything, which made this a no-brainer for me.

 I found out pretty late that the Hilton deal could be redeemed three times.
 I had five days to get the remaining $6,000 worth of spending done, so I paid a bunch of bills and bought some Visa gift cards at Safeway.
 The terms specifically exclude gift card purchases, so I figured I could mask it as a a large grocery purchase over a holiday weekend.
 Time will tell if the bonus will apply.